Ankush-kadu/Fashion-AI-Stylist-Buy-Me-That-Look/README.md

 # find similar images

 For this project, i am using the KNN algorithm to find similar images.
-Simply put, we will train a nearest-neighbor model to find the nearest neighbors based on Euclidean distance.
+Simply put, I will train a nearest-neighbor model to find the nearest neighbors based on Euclidean distance.